ilAYAli/MRU/README.md

-# MRU
+# MRU Most Recently Used Files

-MRU, most recently used files.

-Separate databases for each git repo and non-tracked files.
+MRU with one cache for for git non-tracked files, and individual caches per git repo.

 ### Installation
     luarocks --local --lua-version=5.1 install md5